SirS4lute/SOLID-Principles/README.md

-# SOLID Principles Explained - :🇺🇸:
+# SOLID Principles Explained - :us:

 In this repository i'll explain what is solid and their principles, with examples you can find in the local folders, all made by myself.
 So, lets begin!